TAG Heuer VS Omega Watches

-While TAG Heuer is in the top 15 most recognizable Swiss watch brands in the world, many watch buyers are curious about more esoteric things such as what's "under the hood" of their TAG watch so let's first discuss their movements.
+While TAG Heuer is in the top 15 most recognizable Swiss watch brands in the world.
+More often than not, when someone asks us "Are TAG Heuer watches good?" they are curious about more esoteric things such as what's "under the hood" of their TAG watch so let's first discuss their movements.

+Let's conduct a brand-wide Tag Heuer watch review.
 TAG Heuer has a few in-house calibers to call their own.
 The most common are the Calibre 1887, the Calibre S and a few others found in some of their more niche timepieces.
-You can also find quite a few which use the Swiss-made Calibre 5 which is an ETA 2824 movement.
+You can also find quite a few which use the Swiss-made Calibre 5 which is essentially an ETA 2824 movement.

 Historically, TAG Heuer, (as well as most Swiss watchmakers) used movements provided to them from outside sources such as ETA, Sellita, and Zenith (to name a few) for ready-made movements or they would otherwise use what the industry would call "ébauches" which is a base upon which they build the movement.

-TAG Heuer has been the official timekeeper for Formula 1 racing for years.
+Is Tag Heuer a good brand?
+They may not be considered high horology but TAG Heuer is a great brand and has been the official timekeeper for Formula 1 racing for years.
 One of the things that got them that partnership was their reputations for precision chronographs that can measure up to 1/100th of a second.